openSUSE/dolly/README.md

        Will store the incoming data stream in the directory /images/cloneimages/ in files sda_all.0, sda_all.1 and so on.

 -.
-The optional keyword "segsize" is mostly used to benchmark switches.
-It specifies the maximal size of TCP segments during the network transfer.
-Usually you don't need to specify this option at all.
-   Syntax: segsize <TCP_MAXSEG size>
-   EG: segsize 128

--.
 The optional keyword "hypennormal" instructs Dolly to treat the '-' character in hostnames as any other character.
 By default the hyphen is used to separate the base hostnames from the names of the